How to Choose a Software Development Company

 Understand the Pricing Models

 Most companies offer some mix of fixed-price, time-and-materials, and dedicated-team engagements.
 Fixed price suits small, well-defined projects but invites change-request friction when requirements evolve.
 Time-and-materials offers flexibility and is the honest default for products that will iterate, provided you get weekly visibility into hours and progress.
-Dedicated teams make sense for long-running products where the vendor effectively becomes your engineering department.
+Dedicated teams make sense for long-running products where the vendor effectively becomes your engineering department — our guide to in-house vs. outsourced development covers that trade-off in depth.
 There is no universally correct model — but a vendor who only offers one, or who quotes a fixed price for a vaguely-defined product, is optimising for the sale rather than the outcome.

 Red Flags Worth Walking Away From